 What’s more, there is an abundance of Greco-Roman building and influence which you can see here for miles around.
 That’s why so many people love coming to the island.
 It is not just about the fantastic weather and the commanding views, but about the incredible history which comes alongside all of that!

-Do you have any interesting or fun facts about Santorini that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Santorini?
+Share them in the comments below!